Skip to main content

 Human Readable Output#

-Messages list in "example chat" chat:#
+Messages list in "example chat" chat#

 Chat IdCreated DateTimeEtagFrom userFrom user idFrom user userIdentityTypeImportanceMessage ContentMessage TypeMessage contentTypeMessage idlastModified DateTime